Jex-Lab/WW_surveillance_of_SARS-CoV-2/README.md

 # WW surveillance of SARS-CoV-2
-This repo contains the custom pipeline used to analyse data reported in the manuscript.
+Data analysis pipeline used for SNP/SARS-CoV-2 variant detection in short-read NGS data generated from wastewater samples collected in Victoria, Australia.